Bachelor of Counselling

 - be assessed as satisfactory in the mid placement review and on completion of the placement by their placement organisation

-- satisfactorily complete an eportfolio of their placement experience using Mahara software
+- satisfactorily complete a journal of their placement experience

 - be assessed as satisfactory by their clinical supervisor

 - demonstrate they have met required placement hours.

 Client counselling hours are face-to-face or person-to-person counselling or psychotherapy practice.
 In some circumstances such as counselling in rural and remote areas, or counselling of people with disability, this can include up to 10 hours of telephone or web counselling.
 Counselling or psychotherapeutic group work, co-counselling or co-facilitation of a counselling group are acceptable as counselling hours when the student takes a lead role.

 Case management, counselling research and informal work with individuals, children and families are considered as general placement hours.

 Counselling in placement organisations may include the following:

 - Group counselling e.g. anxiety, depression, self-esteem group programs (not including support groups, as counselling must be the group purpose)